projectara/greybus-spec/source/special/bootrom.rst

 Greybus Bootrom Ready to Boot Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus Bootrom ready to boot operation lets the requesting module notify the AP that it has successfully loaded the connection's currently associated firmware blob and is able to hand over control of the processor to that blob, indicating the status of its firmware blob.
-The AP shall then send a response empty of payload, indicating via the header's status byte whether or not it permits the module to continue booting.
+The Greybus Bootrom Ready To Boot Operation allows the requesting Interface to notify the AP that it has successfully loaded the Connection's currently associated firmware blob, and is able to execute that blob, as well as indicate the status of its firmware blob.
+The AP shall then send a Response empty of payload, indicating via the header's status byte whether or not it permits the Interface to continue booting.

-The module shall send a ready to boot request only when it has successfully loaded a firmware blob and can execute that firmware.
+The Interface shall send a Ready To Boot Request only when it has successfully loaded a firmware blob and can execute that firmware.

 Greybus Bootrom Ready to Boot Request
 """""""""""""""""""""""""""""""""""""

-Table :num:`table-bootrom-ready-to-boot-request` defines the Greybus Bootrom ready to boot request payload.
-The request gives the security status of its firmware blob.
+Table :num:`table-bootrom-ready-to-boot-request` defines the Greybus Bootrom Ready To Boot Request payload.
+The Request gives the security status of its firmware blob.

 .. figtable::